-When you're being mindful, you are able to observe the excuses that pop up in your head and recognize them as simply being passing thoughts.
+When you're mindful, you can observe the excuses that pop up in your head and recognize them as simply passing thoughts.
 Live in the present moment, appreciating what you have in the now.

 Regularly review this list to see which goals you’ve achieved, and cross them off.
 Writing down your goals will help you focus on them.
-Checking them off the list as you accomplish each one will give you the motivation that you need to keep going and finish other goals.
+Checking them off the list as you accomplish each one will motivate you to keep going and finish other goals.

 Put copies of your checklist everywhere, as this will allow you to see it often.
 Once you start seeing check marks accumulating, you will want to keep going.
 You'll be able to have a visual image of what you have been working towards and what you're capable of doing.
 This momentum will feel good.

-There are so many positive benefits you can reap from having a workout routine.
+You can reap so many positive benefits from having a workout routine.
 It energizes you, boosts your metabolism, helps you lose weight, and improves your ability to focus.

 Exercise will get your blood pumping and put your body into an energized state that can last all day.
 If you find it tough to get up and going in the morning, try exercising for even just 15 minutes.
 This will make you feel more active through the afternoon.

-Dressing well reflects your intention to succeed, whether you are in a corporate setting or at home.
-When you look the part, you are more likely to be confident and actually act the part as well.
+Dressing well reflects your intention to succeed, whether in a corporate setting or at home.
+When you look the part, you are more likely to be confident and act the part.

 To help you start overcoming laziness for good, give yourself something to look forward to.
 When you are looking forward to something, it can actually stop laziness from even starting in the first place.
 There are many ways you can show yourself appreciation for a job well done.

 Determine goals for yourself and then set rewards accordingly.
-This can help you keep your reward in mind while you are doing a task, and therefore keep your motivation going.
+This can help you keep your reward in mind while doing a task and therefore keep your motivation going.

 This will help break up the time you are actively working, and it will make the work seem less daunting because you will be hacking away at it, little by little.
-This will also help you feel energetic and motivated for longer, and therefore do better quality work.
+This will also help you feel energetic and motivated for longer and do better quality work.

 Self-discipline takes people to where they want to go.
-If you find yourself full of excuses, then you are probably lacking self-discipline.
-Discipline is created by creating small habits that turn into bigger, more important routines in your schedule.
+If you find yourself full of excuses, you probably lack self-discipline.
+Discipline creates small habits that turn into bigger, more important routines in your schedule.

 The truth is, most experts and professionals readily admit that the majority of their achievements are 99% hard work and just 1% talent.
 Undisciplined talent won't get you anywhere.

-All successes demand steady and consistent dedication and work that strains you both physically and emotionally.
+All successes demand steady and consistent dedication and work that physically and emotionally strains you.
 Your will to flourish has to translate to your will to keep working when doing so is necessary and useful.